 Salinas Valley Promise Frequently Asked Questions

-Any high school or adult school student who has graduated from a local high school or adult school in the Hartnell Community College District and enrolls in college for the first time as a full-time (12 units or more per semester*) student.
+Any high school or adult school student who has graduated from a California high school or adult school and enrolls in college for the first time as a full-time (12 units or more per semester*) student.
 Students must have applied for financial aid through either the FAFSA (https://fafsa.ed.gov/https://studentaid.gov/h/apply-for-aid/fafsa) or California Dream Act Application (https://dream.csac.ca.gov/) in order to qualify for the Salinas Valley Promise.

 The Student Success Seminar is a requirement to be eligible for Salinas Valley Promise.
 It is a course or institute that will help first year students navigate college, get connected with caring staff/faculty, learn about resources, and how to be a successful Hartnell student.